 "non-responsive" means a Bid/Proposal/Tender that does not conform to all the requirements set out in the Tender Documents.
-A public officer may regard a Bid/Proposal/Tender as non-responsive if it contains - from which a final choice is made.
+A public authority may regard a Bid/Proposal/Tender as non-responsive if it contains -

 - (a) major deviations that materially alter or depart from the characteristics, terms, conditions and other requirements set in the tender documents; or - (b) errors or oversights that cannot be corrected without materially altering the substance of the Bid/Proposal/ Tender.